I cannot say this any better than Matt Chandler does.

 My youngest grandson was only 10 months old when I was in the hospital all of October 2008.
 A bone marrow transplant takes up to about a year of your life.
 I would have had to stay in the hospital for about 3 months or more, without visitors, during the transplant process; then another 3 months or so with few visitors while they wait to see if my body would accept or reject the bone marrow, and finally, stay home for 6 months or so to avoid bacteria and virus that could be deadly.
 This would have all begun once they found a donor that would match up as close as possible.
 All of this without any guarantees that I would live through it or if I did live that it would completely eliminate the possibility that the Leukemia would come back.

 I finally decided against the transplant.
 It just did not seem to be where God wanted me.
 I wanted my grandson to know me, at least a little.
-There is also always the chance that the Leukemia may never come back after having all of the chemo again (
+There is also always the chance that the Leukemia may never come back after having all of the chemo again ("with God all things are possible").
+I chose to come home, complete four rounds of consolidation chemo and move on with my life.

 July, 2009 - Update